rDock/2006.2

 throughput docking 2.
 Alternatively,

-is non-numeric it is interpreted as a filter definition file.
+if the argument following -t is non-numeric it is interpreted as a filter definition file.
 The filter

 definition file can be used to define multiple termination filters and multiple